-3. Recommendations: The department/division's Rank and Promotion Committee reviews all evaluation materials, votes on the candidate, and provides a written recommendation to the department head.
+III.E.3.
+Recommendations: The department/division's Promotion Committee reviews all evaluation materials, votes on the candidate, and provides a written recommendation to the department head.
 This recommendation must include the actual vote count and may also provide additional information deemed relevant to the committee's decision.
 The department head also reviews all relevant evaluation materials and produces an individual written recommendation.
+The contents of any accompanying materials - for example a letter of appointment and workload assignments - used in the committee's deliberations and of all materials accompanying its recommendation shall remain strictly confidential, except as they are conveyed to members of the faculty and administration whose duties require knowledge of the information.

-The department head's/division chair's recommendation, the Rank and Promotion Committee's recommendation, and all evaluation materials are forwarded to the college dean.
-The college dean forwards an individual written recommendation, the recommendations of the department head and the Rank and Promotion Committee, and all relevant evaluation materials to the Provost.
+The department head's/division chair's recommendation, the Promotion Committee's recommendation, and all evaluation materials are forwarded to the college dean.

+The college dean forwards an individual written recommendation, the recommendations of the department head and the Promotion Committee, and all relevant evaluation materials to the Provost.
 The Provost reviews these items and completes a written recommendation, which is forwarded along with all other written recommendations to the President.
 The President reviews these recommendations and forwards to the Board of Regents his or her recommendation for promotion.
 The decision of the Board of Regents is final.
-During this process, the candidate will be informed of the decision each time a recommendation is made to the next higher level.
+During this process, the candidate will be informed each time a recommendation is made to the next higher level.

-4. Notice of Negative Recommendation: If a negative recommendation of promotion is made at any level, this fact must be reported back to the preceding levels.
+III.E.4.
+Notice of Negative Recommendation: If a negative recommendation of promotion is made at any level, this fact must be reported back to the preceding levels.
 The department head must inform the faculty member in writing that a negative recommendation has been made.

-F. Promotion Recommendation Deadlines: (Tenure Eligible Ranks Only)
+III.F.
+Promotion Recommendation Deadlines: (Tenure Eligible Ranks Only)

-- 1. Application: Faculty members are given the opportunity to apply for promotion in September with a deadline of October 1 for application. - 2.
-Department Recommendation: Departments are to make recommendations to their respective deans by November 1.
-In case of a negative vote by the departmental rank and promotion committee, the faculty member has the option of withdrawing the application or requesting that it be forwarded to the department head.
-If the department head concurs with the negative committee recommendation, the faculty member may withdraw the application or appeal the negative recommendation to the college level. - 3.
+- III.F.1.
+Application: Faculty members are given the opportunity to apply for promotion in September with a deadline of October 1 for application.
+Faculty members holding the rank of assistant professor and applying for tenure must also apply for promotion in that year and may not, even in the case of a negative recommendation at any level, withdraw their promotion application. - III.F.2.
+Department Recommendation: Departments heads are to make recommendations to their respective deans by November 1.
+In the case of a negative vote by the departmental promotion committee, the faculty member has the option of withdrawing the application or allowing the application to proceed to the department head.
+If the department head concurs with the negative committee recommendation, the faculty member may withdraw the application or allow the application to proceed to the college level. - III.F.3.
 Dean Recommendation: Deans will make their recommendations to the Provost by December 1.
-In case of a negative recommendation by the college dean, the faculty member may withdraw the application or appeal to the Provost. - 4.
+In the case of a negative recommendation by the college dean, the faculty member may withdraw the application or allow the application to proceed to the Provost. - III.F.4.
 Provost/President Recommendation/Board Approval: The Provost will make recommendations to the President by February 1.
-The Provost will inform the candidate of the recommendation by February 1.
-In case of a negative recommendation, the faculty member may withdraw the application or request a review of his or her credentials.
-The faculty member also has the option to file a formal grievance, after all reviews and appeals have been exhausted, in accordance with the procedures outlined in the this Handbook.
-The President will send recommendations for approval to the Board of Regents typically, at its April meeting.
+The Provost will inform the candidate of the recommendation by February 1 and the President shall do likewise by March 1.

+In the case of a negative recommendation, the faculty member may withdraw the application or request a review of his or her credentials and a written explanation of the negative recommendation.
+The President will send recommendations for approval to the Board of Regents - typically, at its April meeting.
 Candidates will be notified of the final decision by May 15.